andreisavu/chess-codegen/brief/project.md

 ## Non-Goals

 - Strength: At this stage, the engine's playing strength is not a priority.
 The focus is on functionality and UCI compatibility.
-- Advanced UCI Features: Complex UCI features like time management, opening books, or endgame tablebases are not required in this iteration.
+- Advanced UCI Features: Complex UCI features like time management, opening books, or endgame tablebases are not required in this phase.

 ## Success Criteria